ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextra.md

   -  Has an example of middleware
   -  Deployment in Vercel
   - "Has forked nextra and familiarized with the concept of monorepo"
-  - "Practice code is correct and works"
+  - "The code is correct and works"
   - "Well-prepared report"
   - "Kanban Board project containing the rubric issues"
   - "Has submitted the .zip on the campus with the repo"